andrew-barnas/Oak-Bay-Deer-Density/README.md

 *File and Folder list*
 * <span style = "color: #7B0F17;">**3.1 Multisession Model.RMD**</span>: Markdown file for running the multisession model.

+**_archvied_scripts_**
+This folder contains several old scripts for processing the data during initial development.
+I have retained these as they may come in handy in the future for different versions of SMR models if needed.

 **_shapefiles_**
 Too exhaustive to list everything.
 Sufficient to say these are the shapefiles exported from ArcMap of the camera locations for each study year (2018-2023)